Formula Of Iron Ii Chloride

 Fe(s) + 2HCl(aq) → FeCl₂(aq) + H₂(g)

 This reaction is an example of a single displacement reaction.
 The hydrogen gas evolved can be easily observed.
-The resulting solution contains iron(II) chloride dissolved in water.
-Evaporation of the solvent under controlled conditions yields the hydrated form of the compound.
+Which means evaporation of the solvent under controlled conditions yields the hydrated form of the compound.
+Think about it: the resulting solution contains iron(II) chloride dissolved in water.
 To obtain the anhydrous form, more sophisticated techniques like dehydration under vacuum are necessary.

 2. Reaction of Iron(II) Oxide with Hydrochloric Acid: Iron(II) oxide (FeO) reacts with hydrochloric acid to form iron(II) chloride and water.